For more than 100 years, the LACMA has been a

 LACMA Elections provide members in good standing an opportunity to get more involved in the decision-making process and serve as representatives of their local communities throughout Los Angeles County.
 Members have the opportunity to run for and elect persons for the LACMA Board and local leadership positions.

 LACMA holds its elections every June.
+A call for nominations takes place each year in the beginning of February.
 Active members of LACMA and CMA have the privilege of voting for their preferred candidates.

 To view the LACMA bylaws, please click here.

 To ensure that you are receiving all of LACMA’s communications, please update your contact information.

 The 150th Elections are now over.
 Thank you for participating in the election process.
 Results of the election are below.

 There are 2 vacancies for Councilor-at-Large.
 One position is for a new three (3) year term and the other position will complete an unexpired term (ending June 30, 2022).
 This race will be conducted with a preferential ballot in which the candidate ranked the highest will be elected into the position with the new full term.
 All regular active members will have the opportunity to vote in this race.